Battle of Fayetteville (1862): Union Army

-Confederate army
+Confederate Army

-Major General William W. Loring commanded the Department of Southwestern Virginia.
+Loring commanded the Department of Southwestern Virginia.
 He also used the term "Department of Western Virginia", and called his command the "Army of Western Virginia".
 He had been a soldier since the age of 14, was a sergeant at the age of 17, and fought in the Second Seminole War and the Mexican–American War.
 Under his command for the Battle of Fayetteville were: